chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 ### Nodes

 A [node]({{< relref "/nodes" >}}) is a device that is managed by Chef Infra.
-During the Chef Infra Client run, the Infra Client retrieves [attributes](/nodes#attributes) that defines the expected state of the node and a [run-list](/nodes#run-lists) that defines how a node will be configured to that state from the Infra Server.
+During the Chef Infra Client run, the Infra Client retrieves [attributes](/nodes#attributes) that defines the expected state of the node and a [run-list](/nodes#run-lists) that defines how a node can be configured to that state from the Infra Server.
 The Infra Client then uses that information to update the node to its expected state.

 The Chef Infra Server integration lets you: